A Lightweight Explainable Guardrail for Prompt Safety: Analysis and discussion

 \subsection{Other evaluations}

-Appendix~\ref{app:ablation_study} presents an ablation study of the joint loss in Equation~\ref{eq:joint-loss}, showing that weak supervision improves performance in most settings.
 Appendix~\ref{app:computational-efficiency} analyzes computational efficiency, demonstrating that \name{} achieves lower inference time and GPU memory usage than other guardrail models.
 Appendix~\ref{app:generalization-of-explainability} shows that although the explainability classifier is trained using synthetic labels from \texttt{GPT-4o-mini}, its performance is not upper-bounded by it.
 Finally, Appendices~\ref{app:fine-grained-performance} and~\ref{app:unseen-category-performance} show that \name{} maintains strong performance across fine-grained risk categories and remains robust to previously unseen categories.
 Appendix~\ref{app:eval-benign-prompt} evaluates robustness to exaggerated safety on benign prompts with unsafe vocabulary and shows that \name{} remains robust.